qiyitang71/compiler-bug-impact/README.md

 ```
 ./analyse-bug.sh $bug_id
 ```
-NOTE: We do not expect you to run this script since the script will run for a long time (~1 week on our virtual machine and cloud machine) for each bug and you need about 20GB free disk space to store the results of some bugs.
+NOTE: We do not expect you to run this script since the script will run for a long time (on our virtual machine and cloud machine) for some bugs and you need about 20GB free disk space to store the results of some bugs.

 ### Remove the VM
 ```